Ons Jabeur is in a second consecutive Wimbledon final. She plays Marketa Vondrousova for the title

 Sabalenka’s shots missed the mark repeatedly.
 She finished with far more unforced errors than Jabeur: The margins were 14-5 in the last set and 45-15 for the match.

-“I was little bit emotionally down, then she was up.
-She was just going for some crazy shots, which I would say normally she wouldn’t put it in,” said Sabalenka, who hit 10 aces but also double-faulted five times.
-“I would say that I didn’t put her under pressure a lot on my serve, at least.”
+“I was little bit emotionally down, then she was up,” said Sabalenka, who hit 10 aces but also double-faulted five times.

 A break put Jabeur up 4-2 in the third, but there was still some work to be done.
 Sabalenka, as powerful a ball-striker as there is on tour, erased four match points before Jabeur converted her fifth with a 103 mph ace.